skolson/KmpJillcess/ReadMe.md

 Almost all of the code required in this library is Kotlin, with very little usage of expect/actual classes with platform-specific code.
 The exceptions to this are:

 - XML parsing.
 Later versions of Access actually have an encryption-related XML snippet in page zero that must be parsed.
-Android, JVM targets use the old-but-good java XML Pull parser.
-Apple platforms use Apple's XML pull parser.
+In versions 0.1.5 and earlier the Android, JVM and Apple targets used platform-specific XML parsers, but starting with 0.1.6 this is converted to kmp-markup, which is the same parser implementation across all platforms, also including linux natives.
 - Dependency on kmp-io for platform-specific file operations.
 - Dependency on kmp-crypto, which has platform-specific implementations of SecureRandom.